not-sekiun/PyIris/README.md

 Licensed under Mozilla Public License Version 2.0 - See the "LICENESE.md" file for more details

 # Disclaimer!
-I am not held reponsible for anything illegal that you do with this framework, this framework was developed for ethical hackers, pentesters and for research purposes.
-Please do not use this without the full consent of the victim.
-Use this framework to break stuff but legally please :)
+I am not held reponsible for anything illegal or unethical that you do with this framework, this framework was developed for ethical hackers, pentesters and for research purposes as a cyber security project.
+Please do NOT use this without the full consent of the victim.
+Use this framework to break stuff but legally please :).